 This theory works perfectly for digital aggregators such as iTunes: Apple can store millions of tracks on its servers, ready to be downloaded by a global audience.
 Indeed, Anderson sees the digital-only model as the ultimate future of 'long tail' distribution.
 It's also a potential model for other media, such as newspapers, films, computer games, and software, in their inexorable (and arguably regrettable) shift towards digital-only distribution; it's not applicable to other industries, though.

 The conversion from physical to digital ("a progression from the economics of pure atoms, to a hybrid of bits and atoms, to the ideal domain of pure bits"), and especially the potential for an infinite variety of consumer choices, remain utopian ideals rather than realistic objectives.
 While digital files can be stored, distributed, and copied at no cost, they still have to be produced in the first place.
-Today, many consumers place little value on copyrighted digital content precisely because it's so readily available; this is a contemporary reality, though it's not a valid business model.
 The notion of transforming information from atoms to bits was predicted and advocated by Nicholas Negroponte in his Wired columns and his book Being Digital; Anderson appropriates Negroponte's concept without acknowledgement.